-- Though the full version heard during the ending credits subverts this - about midway, it instead begins telling you to tough it out and never give up.
+- Though the full version heard during the ending credits subverts this - about midway, it changes into a motivational song, telling you to toughen and never give up.

 - The Narrator: Gene Deitch (of Tom and Jerry and Terrytoons fame) on the English dub.

 - Ooh, Me Accent's Slipping: Blossom in the English dub has a Southern Drawl.
 When she feels like it.

 - The Owl-Knowing One: Zocrates is not only named after an ancient Greek philosopher, he is even dressed like a stereotypical ancient Greek, complete with laurel wreath on his head.
 He also has a Greek column carved in the bark of his tree.

 - She's Not My Girlfriend: As Zipper insists to the ever clingy Blossom.

 - Significant Birth Date: Clandestino was born on February 29th.
 One episode deals with him trying to stop time in order to make up for his "missed" birthdays and shoot fireworks all night long (which sends The Bluffers into action).